codebynoureen/retailer-portal/README.md

 # Retailer Portal

-A responsive Retailer Portal built with Next.js, TypeScript, and Tailwind CSS.
-The application allows retailers to browse products, place orders, view invoices, and monitor outstanding payments through a clean and user-friendly interface.
+A modern Retailer Portal built with Next.js, TypeScript, Tailwind CSS, Prisma, and PostgreSQL.
+The application enables retailers to browse products, place orders, manage invoices, track outstanding balances, and make partial or full payments through a responsive and user-friendly interface.

 ## Live Demo